 The most populous city in Nevada takes the last spot on our list with average annual premiums of $2,211 for the studied motorists.
 Drivers in Las Vegas pay about 39% more for car insurance compared to the typical city in Nevada.
 The city is, of course, the most famous resort and gambling city in the U.S. The city was established in 1905 and sprung up around the Union Pacific Railroad tracks in the early 20th century.
 Due mostly to its lax regulation of the adult entertainment industry, Las Vegas got the nickname “Sin City”.
 Today, the Vegas community has worked to revitalize the downtown area, with new spaces like the Smith Center for the Performing Arts and the Mob Museum recently established.

 For cheap car insurance rates in Las Vegas, check out Progressive, GEICO, and Allied when you shop for a policy.
 Our drivers found quotes as low as $933 for a year of coverage with Progressive, and below $1,100 with GEICO and Allied.
 Together, these three carriers' rates averaged $1,019 for our 30 year old single male - 117% lower than what the typical company charged in Las Vegas.

 FBI rated Henderson as one of the 10 safest U.S. cities.
-However, as the second most populated city in Nevada, Henderson also ranged among the costlier places for auto insurance, according to our study.
+However, as the second most populated city in Nevada, Henderson also ranged among the costlier local places for auto insurance, according to our study.
 The average annual premiums our profiled motorists saw to insure their Toyota Camry were $1,990.